ycq091044/SafeDrug/README.md

         - **util.py**
         - **layer.py**

-> Note that **./data/get_SMILES.py [NOT DIRECTLY USED NOW]** is the previous crawler, given the drug ATC-3 level code (four digit, e.g., 'A01A'), our crawler returns (a set of) SMILES strings of that ATC-3 class (crawled from drugbank).
-This file needs atc2rxnorm.pkl (which maps ATC-3 code to rxnorm code and then query to drugbank), generated from rxnorm2RXCUI.txt and RXCUI2atc4.csv.
-However, due to the structure change of drugbank, it is not used in the current pipeline.

-> Now, we are using **drugbank_drugs_info.csv** to obtain the SMILES string for each ATC3 code (previously we use get_SMILES.py), thus, the data statistics change a bit.
+> Note that we previously use **./data/get_SMILES.py** for getting SMILES strings from drugbank.
+However, due to the web structure change of drugbank, this crawler is not used in the current pipeline.
+Now, we are using **drugbank_drugs_info.csv** to obtain the SMILES string for each ATC3 code, thus, the data statistics differ a bit from the paper.
 The current statistics are shown below:

 ```
 #patients  6350